asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 And that can impact availability significantly.

 And they talk about how they prevent those from actually poisoning the entire cluster.
-So the big challenge they start from the global blast radius perspective is the control plane because this is where you can have a lot of downtime if your control plane is not working properly.
+The big challenge they start from the global blast radius perspective is the control plane because this is where you can have a lot of downtime if your control plane is not working properly.

 #### Availability: Control Plane

 {% include timecode.html time="29:32" %}
 And the way they address those challenges is a federated block manager.
-So instead of having a single block manager fault tolerant, they have a central manager managing all the other block managers.
+Instead of having a single block manager fault tolerant, they have a central manager managing all the other block managers.

 I think the way I understand it, it's like now block managers are no longer fault tolerant.
 And if they crash their segments and disks get reassigned to other block managers by central manager, but I'm not completely certain they explicitly mention that in the paper.

-So as I said, a federated block manager is a central manager, now manages all the other block managers.
+As I said, a federated block manager is a central manager, now manages all the other block managers.
 And the block manager manages what they call partitions now.

-So it's kind of a virtual disk level.
-So it has a lot of segments in their partitions.
+It's kind of a virtual disk level. it has a lot of segments in their partitions.
 And once a block manager fails itself, these partitions get redistributed to other block managers and presumably a new block manager starts.
-So the crashed one restarts and things like that.
+The crashed one restarts and things like that.

 But that logic is now handled by a central manager instead of a guess block manager being fault tolerant themselves.
 I think the number they mentioned is on the order of hundreds of milliseconds to redistribute partitions after a block manager crashes.
-So it's pretty great.
+It's pretty great.

 Explicitly in the paper, they call out a comparison to AWS paper called millions of tiny databases talking about AWS Faisalio, which is Amazon's approach to having a high available control plane for elastic block store service.
-So that's a comparison if you're familiar with that paper.
+That's a comparison if you're familiar with that paper.

 #### Availability: Data Plane